-To identify potential contaminants of concern (PCOCs) for non-waste soil, the following actions must be completed:
+To identify PCOCs for non-waste soil, the following actions must be completed:

-- Review site historical use and records, including a search of the site registry, to determine current and past activities or uses, accidents and spills, and practices and management relating to potential contamination at the site and neighbouring sites. - 2.
+- 1. Review site historical use and records, including a search of the site registry, to determine current and past activities or uses, accidents and spills, and practices and management relating to potential contamination at the site and neighbouring sites. - 2.
 One or more site reconnaissance visits with visual inspection of buildings, property, equipment, land, surface water and biota for indicators or presence of contamination. - 3.
 Interviews with current or former owners, occupants, neighbours, directors, employees and government officials who can, with reasonable attempts, be contacted respecting information on activities that may have caused contamination.

-PCOCs must be selected based on the historical and current specified industrial and commercial uses identified at the source site.
+PCOCs must be selected based on the historical and/or current CSR Schedule 2 industrial and commercial uses identified at the source site.